emmercm/www/src/blog/_postgres-audit-triggers.md

 ## Drawbacks

-**Alterations made to base table columns must
+**Alterations made to base table columns must be made to the audit table first.**

+And it needs to be done in a backwards-compatible way, or the alterations

 - General slowdown from additional queries (especially with multi-row changes?)
 - Have to use EXECUTE to make it a generic function